 Supported Exchanges & Wallets in Canada

-Crypto.com is the most established global issuer serving Canadian users, offering card tiers from free (Midnight Blue) to premium (Obsidian at 5% cashback).
+Crypto.com is the most established global issuer serving Canadian users, offering card tiers from Midnight Blue (0%) to Obsidian (5%).
 Crypto.com has maintained Canadian access through regulatory changes and is the safest bet for a proven card product.
+The Icy White tier is popular with Canadian frequent travelers for lounge access at Pearson and Vancouver.

-Domestic Canadian exchanges like Shakepay, Newton, and Wealthsimple Crypto are popular for trading but none currently offer a Visa/Mastercard spending card.
+Domestic Canadian exchanges: Shakepay, Newton, and Wealthsimple Crypto are popular for CAD on-ramping but none offer a Visa/Mastercard spending card.
 Shakepay's Bitcoin rewards program (earn BTC for daily shaking) is notable but is not a card product.
+Coinsquare and NDAX also serve the Canadian market.
+All are registered with FINTRAC as MSBs.

 Frequently Asked Questions